eatonphil/databases-intuition/README.md

 For all variations we're:

 * Loading 10M rows with 16 32-byte columns per row
+* No indexes (keeps things simple for the database)
 * No disabling fsync or other anti-durability tricks

 Caveats to think about: